bogdan-l-2000/asp-net-core-weather-application/README.md

 # weather-application-asp-net-core
 Learning ASP.NET Core by creating a weather application.

-Enabled: Get weather from coordinates, municipality.
+Enabled: Weather retrieval given coordinates or municipality.
+Enabled: Display of "default" weather locations on homepage.

 In progress: Frontend.
 In progress: Homepage.